Jagger81/h-consultants/README.md

 14. Add “templates” folder, same as above (from “templates folder”)
 15. Create top level “static” folder, then “css” and create a “custom.css” file
 16. Update settings:  wire it all up.
 Add ‘accounts’ as an installed app in the “settings.py” file
-a.
-Add “AUTHENTICATION_BACKENDS” and “MESSAGE_STORAGE”
+    * Add “AUTHENTICATION_BACKENDS” and “MESSAGE_STORAGE”
 17. Run “python3 manage.py makemigrations”
 18. Run “python3 manage.py makemigrations accounts” (no changes noted in either app)
 19. Run “python3 manage.py migrate”